How solar panels work

 In silicon, the number of electrons in the outer shell is 4.
 In this shell, the largest number of allowed electrons is 8.
 This, in theory, makes silicon a conductor.

 Yet, when many silicon atoms are together in a solid silicon crystal, the adjacent silicon atoms bond together.
 They rearrange themselves to share their outer electrons, so there are 8 electrons in the outer shells.
-We call these bonds covalent bonds.
-This effectively makes the silicon an insulator which is not great for conductivity.
+These are known as covalent bonds.
+This arrangement makes silicon act as an insulator, which is not ideal for conductivity.

-Then how is silicon used in solar panels used to generate electricity?
+Then how is silicon used in solar panels to generate electricity?

 We add impurities to the silicon by adding other atoms of a similar size.
 These other atoms have a different amount of electrons than the silicon.
 We call this process doping.
 Essentially, we add something that does not naturally belong to it.
 We do this to enhance its performance.